cr1pto-elodin/hackerman/Tools/Playbooks.md

 Playbooks sometimes are often created to treat specific scenarios.
 For example, if a threat actor made a ransomware attack, some companies have a procedure that the analysts will have to follow.
 Each organization has its own set of playbooks, tools, methodologies, protocols and procedures that they adhere to, and different individuals are involved at each step of the response process, depending on the country they're in.

+## Incident and vulnerability response playbook

+Incident and vulnerability response playbooks are commonly used by entry-level cyber security professionals.
+They are developed based on the goals outlined in an organization's business continuity plan.
+A business continuity plan is an established path forward allowing a business to recover and continue to operate as normal, despite a disruption like a security breach.

+There are common steps included in incident and vulnerability playbooks include:

+* **Preparation**: Before incidents occur, mitigate potential impacts on the organization by documenting, establishing staffing plans, and educating users.
+* **Detection and Analysis**: Detect and analyze events by implementing defined processes and appropriate technology.
+* **Containment**: Prevent further damage and reduce immediate impact of incidents.
+* **Eradication and Recovery**: Completely remove artifacts of the incident so that an organization can return to normal operation.
+* **Post-incident Activity**: Document the incident, inform organizational leadership, and apply lessons learned.
+* **Coordination**: Report incidents and share information throughout the response process, based on established standards.

+## Usage for playbooks:

+* Open attacks
+* Privacy incidents
+* Data leaks
+* Denial of service attacks
+* Service alerts
+* Others